 - Champions Support Programme

 The UK charity Give a Child a Hope (GACAH) operates a Champions Support Programme.
-This programme enables Bishop Ivan Lugoloobi and the team at the Revival Centre to provide a safe loving home and a good education (from nursery to Senior 6 – A level) to approximately 150, (this varies throughout the year) of the most needy children at the Centre, whilst also supporting and meeting their welfare needs.
+This programme enables Bishop Ivan Lugoloobi and the team at the Revival Centre to provide a loving environment and a good education (from nursery to Senior 6 – A level) to approximately 150, (this varies throughout the year) of the most needy children at the Centre, whilst also supporting and meeting their welfare needs.

 Some of these children have lost one or both parents and are brought to the Centre by relatives or the surviving parent who may be too ill or too poor to care for them.
 Others have been rescued from the streets or from various forms of exploitation.
 To help build their self-esteem and give them aspirations for the future Bishop Ivan refers to these children as his “Champions”, because they are going to rise above their circumstances.